 Bluehost competes on price.
 SiteGround competes on performance and support.
-The right choice depends on how much traffic you’re expecting, how much you’re willing to spend at renewal, and how much the quality of technical support matters to you.
+The right choice depends on how much traffic you’re expecting, how much you’ll pay at renewal, and how much a good support interaction is worth to you when something breaks.

 Quick Comparison